 additional data that you define and share with Google when integrating with

 Type of Data Description Required?
 Method of Delivery Price Feed Define pricing/availability for hotels and packages in your Hotel List Feed.
-Required Via the Hotel Ads Center or Pricing & Inventory (Transaction) XML Reference Landing pages (points of sale) Use the Point of Sale Editor to define the endpoints to which end-users are sent after selecting a sponsored hotel in the search results.
-End-users can book rooms on the sites defined in the landing pages (point of sale) file.
-Required Point of Sale Editor or landing pages file and upload it via Hotel Center Conditional Rates (formerly Fenced Rates) Specify different rates for your itineraries, based on the end-user's device and country, or whether the end-user is logged in to their Google account.
+Required Via Hotel Center or Pricing & Inventory (Transaction) XML Reference Landing Pages (formerly Points of Sale) Use a landing pages file to define the URLs to which end-users are sent after selecting a sponsored hotel in the search results.
+End-users can book rooms on the sites defined in the landing pages file.
+Required Create a landing pages file and upload it via Hotel Center Conditional Rates (formerly Fenced Rates) Specify different rates for your itineraries, based on the end-user's device and country, or whether the end-user is logged in to their Google account.
 Optional Pricing & Inventory (Transaction) XML Reference

 - (Optional) Conversion tracking: Set up your conversion tracking snippet to ensure that your reports accurately reflect your conversions.
 You must also set up conversion tracking if you want to use enhanced CPC bidding (formerly known as automatic bid multipliers).